-The term "resources" is used to include all the learning materials used in school.
+The term "resources" includes all the learning materials used in school.

-We intend for pictures and posters on display around the school to present positive messages from all sections of our society.
+We intend for pictures and posters to be displayed around the school to present positive messages from all sections of our society.
 We aim to show a positive portrayal of women and men, people of different ages, physical abilities, races and religions, across the social class spectrum.
-When ordering new resources, time is spent to choose material which challenges stereotypes and promotes our diverse community.
+When ordering new resources, time is spent choosing material which challenges stereotypes and promotes our diverse community.